You are here

 If your job puts you at risk of getting or spreading diseases, you might need extra vaccines.
 This is especially important for people who work in the military, in the laboratory, with animals, or who handle food.

-Talk to your health care provider and/or employer to see what vaccines are recommended for you and if they are free.
+Talk to a health care provider and/or your employer to see what vaccines are recommended for you and if they are free.
 Vaccines that aren’t free may be covered by your employer.

 Before you travel to other countries, plan ahead to get all the vaccines you need.
-Consult your health care provider or travel clinic 6 to 8 weeks before you travel.
+Talk to your health care provider or visit a travel health clinic preferably 6 weeks before you travel.
 This is important because some vaccines may take several weeks to become fully effective, and others may require more than 1 dose.
 You will need to buy most vaccines for travel.

 The vaccines you need are based on: